 Their military skills allowed bands of Aryans to subjugate the native Dravidian people and to spread their language and culture to most of the subcontinent.

-The Aryans spoke Sanskrit, a language that is similar to many European languages but unlike the Dravidian languages spoken in India before the Aryan invasion.
-The similarities with European languages suggest the Aryans came through the tall mountains of the Hindu Kush from present-day Afghanistan.
+The Aryans spoke Sanskrit, a language similar to many European languages but unlike the Dravidian languages spoken in India before the Aryan invasion.
+The similarities with European languages suggest that Aryans came through the tall mountains of the Hindu Kush from present-day Afghanistan.
 However, we cannot be sure because there are no stories of a great journey to be found in the songs and poems of the Aryan people.

 The first Aryans on the subcontinent could not read or write, but they did have a rich oral tradition.
 For hundreds of years, Aryan songs and epic poems were handed down by word of mouth.

 The Vedas are an assemblage of mantras (hymns).
 The four sections of the Vedas are the Samhitas, the Brahmanas, the Aranyakas, and the Upanishads.

 About 500BCE, the Aryans began to compose a body of texts called Vedas based on their traditional stories.
 Veda is a Sanskrit word that means knowledge.
 The Rig Veda is a collection of over 1000 poems that still survive.
 The influence of these stories of the Aryan people on the subcontinent is why historians label the period of Indian history lasting from about 1500BCE to 322BCE as the Vedic Age.

 Download this lesson as Microsoft Word file or as an Adobe Acrobat file.